1755 - French reinforcement of Canada

 On April 10, the French frigate Fidèle (24) under Captain de la Jonquière was sent ahead to Canada to announce the arrival of an important convoy.

-The expedition was placed under the command of Baron Jean Armand de Dieskau, a German veteran who had served under the Maréchal de Saxe.
-The new governor of French America, the Marquis de Vaudreuil, was also accompanying the expedition to succeed Duquesne, whose health was failing.
+Baron Jean Armand de Dieskau, a German veteran who had served under the Maréchal de Saxe, was placed in command of the expedition.
+The Marquis de Vaudreuil, the new governor of French America, accompanied the expedition to succeed Duquesne, whose health was failing.

 These troops and supplies were distributed among a fleet consisting of two divisions.
-The first division was under Admiral Comte du Bois de la Motte and the second under M. Périer de Salvert.
+The first division was under Admiral Comte du Bois de la Mothe and the second under M. Périer de Salvert.

 The first division was destined to Québec.
 It consisted of 9 ships of the line and 1 frigate.
-Among the ships of the line, 7 were armed as flute (cargo vessel) with their armament reduced accordingly to allow more space for freight.
+Among the ships of the line, 7 were armed as flutes (cargo vessels) with their armament reduced accordingly to allow more space for freight.
 More precisely, this first division consisted of:

 - Ships of the line